SthanDust/Sanity-Framework/README.md

-# Sanity Framework
+# Sanity Framework 1.24a (Splinter Release)

 Greetings fellow Wastelanders!

-This is a handy guide to help you navigate the Sanity Framework!
-As I develop, I wanted to ensure that you're able to recover your save files as things change.
+This is the main release branch for Sanity Framework.